History

 2005

-We began to develop our Advocacy Matters Wales Service User group, so that our service users could be supported to have a direct voice in our organization.
+so that AMW service users could be supported to have a direct voice in the organisation.

 2007

-We secured funding to enable us to provide casework advocacy to Adults with Asperger Syndrome in Cardiff and the Vale of Glamorgan.
+AMW began to provide a specialist professional advocacy service for Adults with Asperger syndrome in Cardiff and the Vale of Glamorgan.

 2008